PanCakeConnaisseur/user_backend_sql_raw/README.md

 - This app also logs non-SQL configuration errors, e.g. missing db name.

 # Release Notes
+## 1.0.1
+- Fixed a bug where for some (non security related) operations, SQL errors would prevent Nextcloud from realizing that that operation failed.
 ## 1.0.0
-- named parameter in query `get_users` was `:username`, is now `:search` because you search for usernames and display names.
+- Named parameter in query `get_users` was `:username`, is now `:search` because you search for user names and display names.